 • Useful to consider state space landscape

-- Random-restart hill climbing overcomes local maxima-trivially complete. - Eventually you start from the bottom of every hill. - Random sideways moves escapes from shoulders but loops on flat maxima
+- Random-restart hill climbing overcomes local maxima-trivially complete. - Eventually you start from the bottom of every hill. - Random sideways moves escapes from shoulders but loops on flat maxima but gradually decrease their size and frequency

 Simulated annealing